Guidelines for Special Topics Courses

 Special topics courses cannot be required in a degree, minor, or certificate program because of their temporary nature, but may be included in a list of electives for any program.

 It is the responsibility of the college dean to respond to any reservations or suggestions received or to refer the matter to Academic Affairs for resolution.
-A copy of all responses, reservations, or suggestions, with an indication of how the reservation was accommodated or resolved, should be attached to the Memo of Intent before submitting paperwork to Academic Affairs.
+A copy of all responses, reservations, or suggestions, with an indication of how the reservation was accommodated or resolved, should be attached to the Memo of Intent before submitting paperwork to Curriculum Services.

 Memo of Intent

 Note: Contact Curriculum Services if there are questions about the content or format of the memo.

 |summer courses (inc. courses offered through RCE)||May 1|